Comedian and ‘SNL’ Host John Mulaney Reportedly In Rehab For Cocaine & Alcohol Addiction

 Comedian and four-time Saturday Night Live host John Mulaney has reportedly checked himself into rehab for cocaine and alcohol addiction.
-Page Six reported a source close to the comedian checked into a Pennsylvania rehab facility this past weekend.
+Page Six reported that a source close to the comedian said he checked into a Pennsylvania rehab facility this past weekend.

 The source said to the entertainment website, “John’s friends and family are happy that he’s finally getting some help and focusing on his health.
 His fans know he’s struggled in the past with sobriety, he has talked about it openly.
 Unfortunately, he has struggled again during the pandemic.
 He’s on board with his recovery.”